-Governments striving for "Good Governance" are making better informed decisions with location information and reducing costs associated with data duplication, including the following examples.
+Governments striving for 'Good Governance' are making better informed decisions with location information and reducing costs associated with data duplication, including the following examples.
 In Australia the APS200-Location Project (Australian Public Service Commission, 2011), approved in July of 2011 by the Secretaries Board, is being used to support government reform and location enable all of government.
 Beginning with fiscal year 2011, the United States White House Office of Management and Budget requires place based information to support any budget requests.
 The Geospatial Platform was identified in 2011 by US agencies as critical to the US National Spatial Data Infrastructure (NSDI).
 Indonesia's NSDI was put into law in 2011 with parliamentary and presidential support, to enable better governance in areas such as environment management and land administration.

 NGOs are improving their responsiveness to situations such as disasters by sharing data resources to increase efficiency and to facilitate consistent decision making and planning.
-The United Nations response to natural disasters like the earthquake in Haiti and flooding in Pakistan required location information.
+The United Nations response to natural disasters, like the earthquake in Haiti and flooding in Pakistan, required location information.

 Businesses, have long recognized the importance of location, and are now expanding data mining and geographic analysis to be more competitive in a shrinking global economy.
 For example, natural resource companies use location analysis to be economically viable and environmentally conscientious.
-Businesses across many sectors use location information analysis to improve decision making and provide sustainable economical development.
+Businesses across many sectors use location information analysis to improve decision making and provide sustainable economic development.

-People from all walks of life are coming to expect location based information from their governments, NGOs and favorite businesses and leveraging this information in their social media location based communication and collaboration.
+People from all walks of life are coming to expect location based information from their governments, NGOs and businesses partners.
+They are leveraging this information in their social media location based communication and collaboration.
 Location data and analysis provide infinite benefits to society when access issues are solved.
-The UNGGIM will play a critical role in facilitating collaboration on these issues.
-UNGGIM has the ability to make high quality location data available to Governments, NGOs and businesses to support better decision making as they address environmental, security, economic and social issues.
+The UN GGIM will play a critical role in facilitating collaboration on these issues.
+UN GGIM has the ability to make high quality location data available to Governments, NGOs and businesses to support better decision making as they address environmental, security, economic and social issues.

 This requires data and services to be accessible and accurate, well-maintained and managed and sufficiently reliable for use by the majority of society which is not yet spatially aware.
-This is in line with the objectives of the UNGGIM and also it is in line with the current Joint Board vision.
+This includes the role of efficient communication of spatial information through modern cartography for the planned spatial enablement of government and societies.
+Cartographic visualisation and cartographic communication play key roles for information representation, dissemination and use.
+This is in line with the objectives of the UN GGIM and also it is in line with the current Joint Board vision.
 However, with increased understanding and expectation of location based information our society is still not fully realizing the potential benefits of shared location data.
 Millions of dollars continue to be wasted on data redundancy in every country, and this lack of data sharing increases our lost opportunity costs exponentially.
 There is a need for international coordination on global geospatial information management which will need to address issues such as:

-- Data sharing enabled by policy agreements and technology; - Integration of location data in solutions for environmental, security, economic and social issues; - Utilization of location GIS analysis in evidence-based decision making; - Use of visualization and cartographic representation to clearly communicate issues and solutions; and - Access to data and answers via web and mobile applications (Apps)
+- Data sharing enabled by policy agreements and technology; - Adoption of the highly stable International Terrestrial Reference Frame (ITRF) as the datum for all geospatial information; - Integration of location data in solutions for environmental, security, economic and social issues; - Utilization of location GIS analysis in evidence-based decision making; - Use of visualization and cartographic representation to clearly communicate issues and solutions; and - Access to data and answers via web and mobile applications (Apps)